AEROPRESS

 The AeroPress is a coffee plunger invented in 2005 by Aerobie president Alan Adler.
 The maker describes the result as an espresso strength concentration of coffee, but its most frequent use is more in the filter brew strength.

-The AeroPress has shorter brewing time then the french press, which leads to less acidic coffee and uses air pressure to extract flavor.
+The AeroPress has shorter brewing time then the french press, and uses a paper filter giving you a full body, clean, complex cup of coffee.
 We really like the inverted method.

 Step 1